siyuyuan/siyuyuan.github.io/content/_index.md

     content:
       title: News
       text:
+        + ***May*** **2023**\: Check out two pre-prints on Analogical Reasoning.
+[AnalogyKB](https://siyuyuan.github.io/publication/analogykb-unlocking-analogical-reasoning-of-language-models-with-a-million-scale-knowledge-base/) is a million-scale analogy KB derived from existing KGs, to enable machines to achieve analogical reasoning skills.
+SCAR is a new challenge for evaluating structure abduction ability of LLMs for scientific analogies, which is essential for human-like analogical reasoning.

         + ***May*** **2023**\:Two papers accepted to ACL 2023!
 One is [Coscript](https://siyuyuan.github.io/publication/distilling-script-knowledge-from-large-language-models-for-constrained-language-planning/) on constraint language planning, and the other is [KPCE](https://siyuyuan.github.io/publication/causality-aware-concept-extraction-based-on-knowledge-guided-prompting/) on concept extraction through the lens of a Structural Causal Model.

         + ***Oct.*** **2022**\:Our work [Generative Entity Typing with Curriculum Learning](https://siyuyuan.github.io/publication/generative-entity-typing-with-curriculum-learning/) got accepted at EMNLP 2022!